 There are a total of 88 constellations in the night sky.
 A few constellations are unique to ‘down under’.
-Here, the sky is ‘upside down’ compared to the northern hemisphere and groups of stars display particular patterns of interest because of the orientation.
+Here, the sky is ‘upside down’ compared to the northern hemisphere and groups of stars display particular patterns of interest because of the orientation and cultural significance.

 If you were to travel from northern America to Australia and look up at the night sky you’d be struck by the difference in the stars visible and how they are orientated.

 Keep scrolling to the end and you’ll see the emu in the sky! and the southern hemisphere types of constellations with pictures.

-An example is The Seven Sisters that forms a group of bright stars seen by the naked eye.
-Early stargazers recognized seven, the brightest stars in the star cluster of Pleiades, which modern technology tells us has at least 144 celestial bodies.
+Pleiades is known as The Seven Sisters.
+It’s a group of bright stars seen by the naked eye.
+Early stargazers recognized seven, the brightest stars in the star cluster of Pleiades, which modern technology tells us involves at least 144 celestial bodies.

 Several Aboriginal Australian tribes had their own cultural story about the Seven Sisters.
 At least 12 cultural stories exist but the most common name for the star group, going by legend, is Kungarangkulpa.

 Observed from central Australia, the Pleiades star group rises above the horizon soon after sunset and keeps a low trajectory above the horizon.Indigenu.com

 Asterisms Seen in the Southern Hemisphere